 The historic fortified town of Korcula is often referred to as one of the best-preserved medieval towns in the Mediterranean, and trust me, that’s for an excellent reason.

-From the incredible Korcula land Gate to the winding alleyways of the old town, the intriguing ornate St. Mark’s Cathedral, to the alleged birth house of famous world traveller Marco Polo, this small yet incredible town sure knows how to charm and captivate.
+From the incredible Korcula land Gate to the winding alleyways of the old town, the intriguing ornate St. Mark’s Cathedral, to the alleged birthhouse of famous world traveller Marco Polo, this small yet incredible town sure knows how to charm and captivate.

 Here’s my guide to Korcula, including the best things to do in Korcula, where to stay, when to visit, and how to get there, as well as essential information and tips that help you make the most out of your time here.

-+ White House Apartments | Nestled in the lively streets of Korcula old town, White House Apartments offers a unique and authentic setting, while also providing superb comfort.
++ White House Apartments | Nestled in the lively streets of Korcula Old Town, White House Apartments offers a unique and authentic setting, and a prime location near all the best things to do in Korcula, while also providing superb comfort.
 The room comes with an excellent bed, air-conditioning, a private bathroom, and a kitchen with a washing machine – perfect for either short or long stays.

 B&B Ghetto | Situated just outside Korcula Town is B&B Ghetto, a spacious apartment that provides comfortable beds, air-conditioning, and an excellent private bathroom.
 On top of that, it is fairly priced, as well as close to most of the interesting things to see and do in Korcula.